What Are the Best Sugar Substitutes? Healthy Choices With Portland, OR General & Family Dentist

 Some studies indicate that it may be damaging to DNA.

 All types of sugar alcohols stimulate the flow of saliva, especially when used in chewing gum or lozenges.

 About as sweet as sugar, with about half the calories.

 Sugar alcohols do NOT contain ethanol, and are named because their chemical structure resembles both sugar and alcohol, but are different from both.

 Consuming high amounts of sugar alcohols may cause digestive issues such as bloating, cramps and diarrhea.
 Nausea and headaches are other noted side effects.

 No drop in plaque pH + No adaptation of plaque of fermenting Xylitol in long term use.
 Xylitol raises the pH of saliva and is indigestible by bacteria

-In clinical studies, the mineralization promoting effects of Xylitol may reflect effects on oral flora - it may actually reduce the amount of bacteria in the mouth.
+In clinical studies, the mineralization-promoting effects of Xylitol may reflect effects on oral flora - it may actually reduce the number of bacteria in the mouth.